-- a description of the process followed (model design) and the data/assumptions used by the approach (including assessment of data quality) - > the reason why a 'mark to market' approach is not possible - > the sign-off process applied in reviewing the valuation and other applicable controls (such as any applicable benchmarking of valuation output to other comparable methods) - > the level of uncertainty inherent in the valuation approach and an assessment of the model's performance in this case, which should include any particular circumstances where the approach would be expected to be ineffective

-- > the results of any independent check performed in relation to model outputs - > possible alternative valuation models where primary models are complex.
+- description of the process followed (model design) and the data/assumptions used by the approach (including assessment of data quality) - > the reason why a 'mark to market' approach is not possible - > the sign-off process applied in reviewing the valuation and other applicable controls (such as any applicable benchmarking of valuation output to other comparable methods) - > the level of uncertainty inherent in the valuation approach and an assessment of the model's performance in this case, which should include any particular circumstances where the approach would be expected to be ineffective - > the results of any independent check performed in relation to model outputs - > possible alternative valuation models where primary models are complex.

 At least once a year, the relevant primary investment manager presents a report to our Board Audit Committee for review and approval.
 The report outlines how the manager priced the asset, what management considered appropriate and the resulting valuation of unquoted securities we hold.
-These unquoted securities primarily consist of bonds, venture capital and unit trusts
+These unquoted securities primarily consist of bonds, venture capital and unit trusts.

-The Group Reporting Committee (GRC) is made up of the Irish Life Chief Financial Officer (Chairman), Irish Life Chief Actuary, ILA Chief Financial Officer, ILA Head of Actuarial Function, Executive Manager ILA Group Valuation and Reporting, Head of Group Finance and Executive Financial Reporting Manager.
-The GRC is responsible for monitoring and reviewing the Irish Life Group Financial Reporting and Disclosure Policy, including making recommendations to the Board Audit Committee and assessing the application of the policy.
+The ILA Reporting Committee (ILARC) is made up of the Chief Financial Officer (Chairperson), Head of Actuarial Function, Executive Manager ILA Group Valuation and Reporting, Head of Group Finance and Executive Financial Reporting Manager.
+The ILARC is responsible for ensuring application of the Irish Life Group Financial Reporting and Disclosure Policy.

-Among other responsibilities, the GRC is required to assess the relevance and adequacy of the policies associated with the valuation of assets and liabilities at least once a year.
+Among other responsibilities, the ILARC is required to assess the relevance and adequacy of the policies associated with the valuation of assets and liabilities at least once a year.
 This has to include taking into consideration changes in accounting rules and policies as governed by the international accounting standards.